Tales of Berseria: Plot

-The group learn that Artorius, Oscar, Teresa, and Legate Exorcists Shigure Rangetsu and Melchior Mayvin are trying to purge the Daemonblight by erasing all emotion from humankind: to do this, they needed to summon Innominat, one of five powerful Malakim called the Empyreans, into the world.
+The group learns that Artorius, Oscar, Teresa, and Legate Exorcists Shigure Rangetsu and Melchior Mayvin are trying to purge the Daemonblight by erasing all emotion from humankind: to do this, they need to summon Innominat, one of five powerful Malakim called the Empyreans, into the world.
 The Abbey has been creating Therions and feeding their power to Innominat to awaken him.
 The Abbey is ultimately successful, with Innominat taking on the form of Velvet's deceased brother.
-It is also revealed to the group early on that Daemonblight is actually an impurity called "malevolence" generated by the negative emotions of humanity, which can turn humans into Daemons, and that Daemons and Malakhim are visible to only humans who possess "resonance" in them.
+It is also revealed to the group early on that Daemonblight is an impurity called "malevolence" generated by the negative emotions of humanity, which can turn humans into Daemons, and that Daemons and Malakhim are visible to only humans who possess "resonance" in them.
 Artorius' actions caused humanity's latent resonance to be amplified, revealing Malakhim and Daemons.
 Laphicet is revealed to be the reincarnation of Celica's unborn son.
 Initially disheartened by the revelations, Velvet embraces her role as the "Lord of Calamity" who will topple the Abbey.

 In order for the group to defeat Artorius and Innominat, they pursue each of the Exorcists, defeating them and using their souls as sacrifices to awaken the four Empyreans.
 They then face Artorius, who merges with Innominat in the final battle before Velvet kills him once and for all.
 Innominat begins going berserk, and Velvet decides to seal herself away with him, allowing him to feed off of the malevolence in her soul and feeding off of him in turn, so that Laphicet and the other Therions (whose lives are linked to Innominat's) can survive.
 Laphicet becomes Innominat's replacement with the help of the four Empyreans who would serve Laphicet as his Lords.
 Laphicet then transforms into a benevolent dragon and purifies the land of malevolence, at the cost of humans not being able to see the Malakhim.
 Eleanor decides to become a Shepherd to guide the people, Magilou records the events of the world in her role as a scribe, while Laphicet renames himself as "Maotelus"—these events set the scene for Tales of Zestiria, which will occur 1000 years later.
-The game ends with Velvet embracing Innominat and living in a never ending dream of what might have been.
+The game ends with Velvet embracing Innominat and living in a never-ending dream of what might have been.